dan-chui/Threat-Hunt-Tor-Browser-Investigation/README.md

 ---

+⚠️ Educational / Defensive Security Disclaimer

+This repository contains cybersecurity learning exercises and defensive security analysis.
+The materials document investigations, threat hunting, or incident response scenarios for educational and portfolio purposes.

+No malware, exploits, or offensive tooling are distributed in this repository.
+Any IP addresses, indicators, or artifacts are included strictly for analysis and educational demonstration.

+---

 ## Overview

 During a proactive threat hunting exercise, suspicious activity involving the **Tor Browser** was identified on endpoint **vm-hunt-tyo** associated with the user account **dan**.